Home Health How to Request Medical Records

 How to Request Medical Records

-You have a legal right to request and obtain any of your medical records.
-Most healthcare providers make records accessible through secure online patient portals.
-Here is a step-by-step guide on how to get your records — and what to do if you’re denied access.
+You have a legal right to request and obtain your medical records.
+Most health care providers make records accessible through secure online patient portals, though this is not the only way to obtain them.
+Here is an overview of how to get your medical records — and what to do if you’re denied access.

 Fact Checked